Dr. Jian Sun Awarded IEEE Outstanding Achievement Award

-The Grainger Scholars Award is given annually in the amount of $7,500 for junior undergraduates who are entering their senior year and $10,000 for current co-terminal students or students entering our Masters or PhD programs.
+The Grainger Scholars Award is given annually in Spring in the amount of $7,500 for junior undergraduates who are entering their senior year and $10,000 for current co-terminal students or students entering our Masters or PhD programs.
 Eligible students must have a concentration in energy sources and systems, especially electric power.

 The goal of this Award is to prepare our graduates to enter the electric power industry or to conduct research in electric power.
 This industry is undergoing major changes with the development and integration of renewable energy sources and smart grids.
 Now is the time to contribute and change the world.